 Chat with a local specialist who can help organize your trip.

 Crowds & Costs

 Early December is a good time to visit before the peak visitor rush begins.
 Mid-December to mid-January is South Africa's busiest period as school holidays begin and local vacationers pack the game parks and beaches, and traffic along the Garden Route can be crowded.

 Every Capetonian traditionally heads to the beach on December 26, and rates increase accordingly.
 Accommodation is at a premium, and you'll need to book your hotels, safaris, and excursions well in advance.
 If you wish to enjoy a safari while avoiding the crowds of Kruger, consider one of the smaller, lesser-known reserves.
 This can be an excellent time to visit Johannesburg and Pretoria, as many residents head out of town for a holiday.

 Events in December

-Franschhoek Cap Classique and Champagne Festival.
-Held in early December on the lush lawns surrounding Franschhoek's iconic Huguenot Monument, this themed annual event is a highlight of the social calendar.
+Franschhoek Cap Classique and Champagne Festival, Franschoek.
+This annual themed event is a highlight of the social calendar, held in early December on the lush lawns surrounding Franschhoek's iconic Huguenot Monument.
 Sample the best bubbly from wineries around the area, plus edible treats from Franschhoek's world-class restaurants.

-Cape Town Festival of Beer.
-For sudsters who prefer their bubbles malted, this decade-old event features more than 200 beers from 60 breweries, plus artisanal food trucks, and live entertainment.
+Cape Town Festival of Beer, Cape Town.
+For sudsters who prefer their bubbles malted, this decade-old event features more than 200 beers from 60 breweries, plus artisanal food trucks and live entertainment.

-Durban Jazz Festival.
+Durban Jazz Festival, Durban.
 This one-day alfresco event is held each December 26 and features a line-up of top African jazz performers.